Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

-Figure~\ref{fig:latpar} reveals the experimentally measured relative change in sound velocity, $\Delta v/v$, for longitudinal acoustic waves propagating along the $c$ axis.
-In zero magnetic field, $\Delta v/v$ exhibits a pronounced low-temperature anomaly near $\sim 35$~K and a broader shoulder around $\sim 100$~K. These features occur at temperatures comparable to those associated with the onset of the canted conical magnetic state and the formation of the CDW phase, as inferred from magnetic susceptibility and neutron diffraction measurements, see Fig.~\ref{fig:lcone}(b)~\cite{Bernhard1984,Teng2022}.
+High-quality single crystals of FeGe were grown by chemical vapor transport.
+Prior to ultrasound measurements, the samples were characterized by x-ray spectroscopy and magnetization.
+(For details see section I in Supplemental Material (SM)~\cite{SM}).
+Figure~\ref{fig:lcone}(c) shows magnetic phase transitions characteristic of kagome FeGe~\cite{Teng2022,Bernhard1988}.
+The ultrasound measurements were performed utilizing the transmission pulse-echo technique with phase sensitive detection~\cite{Zherlitsyn2014, Hauspurg2024}.
+Figure~\ref{fig:latpar} shows the experimentally measured relative change in the sound velocity, $\Delta v/v$, for the longitudinal acoustic mode propagating along the $c$ axis.
+In zero magnetic field, $\Delta v/v$ exhibits pronounced anomalies near $\sim 35$~K and around $\sim 100$~K, coinciding with temperatures comparable to those associated with the onset of the canted conical magnetic state and the formation of the CDW phase [Fig.~\ref{fig:lcone}(c)].
 Upon applying a magnetic field along the $c$ axis, the minimum associated with the conical state shifts to higher temperatures, reaching approximately $45$~K at $5$~T. The amplitude of the relative change $\Delta v/v$ decreases with increasing field, indicating a field-induced modification of the longitudinal acoustic mode.
 In contrast, the anomaly at $T_{\mathrm{CDW}}$ remains nearly field independent.

-\paragraph*{Theoretical modeling.} A general theoretical framework for multi-mode coupling has been put forward earlier in the context of superconductivity~\cite{li.va.82}.
-Assuming the weak coupling approach when phonons couple to magnons and CDW fluctuations, the phonon propagator becomes renormalized.
+To describe the coupled magnetoelastic response, we employ a multimode coupling framework~\cite{li.va.82}.
+Within the weak coupling approach, when phonons couple to magnons and CDW fluctuations, the phonon propagator becomes renormalized.
 The physical phonon frequencies follow from the poles of the dressed propagator.
-For the acoustic dispersion $\omega_q=vq$, assuming weak coupling, $\omega_{\mathbf q}\approx \omega^{(0)}_{\mathbf q}+\delta\omega_{\mathbf q}$, and expanding to leading order yields the relative velocity change (see Appendix~\ref{sec:phonon_selfen}):
+For the acoustic dispersion $\omega_q=vq$, assuming weak coupling, $\omega_{\mathbf q}\approx \omega^{(0)}_{\mathbf q}+\delta\omega_{\mathbf q}$, and expanding to leading order yields the relative velocity change: (see also SM, Sec.
+II~\cite{SM}):